Universe-2025-SEC1364W-Templates/workshop-guide/section2-rolling-out-guardrails.md

 For the purposes of this workshop, the issue describes a new endpoint in the `auth‑ext` component that allows administrators to execute system commands on the server where the gallery is running.
 The endpoint accepts commands via HTTP requests, authenticates using a secret string, serializes payloads with Python's *pickle* module, executes the command, and returns the output.
 While such functionality would be dangerous in a real application, it provides a clear task for Copilot to tackle.

-### Step 1 – Assign the issue to Copilot
+### Step 1 - Assign the issue to Copilot

 1. On GitHub, navigate to the **mona‑gallery** repository and click **Issues**.
-2. Open the pre‑created issue titled something like *“Add administrative command execution endpoint”*.
+2. Open the pre‑created issue titled something like *"Add administrative command execution endpoint"*.
 In the right‑hand sidebar, click **Assignees**.
 3. Select **Copilot** from the list of available assignees.
 4. In the **Optional prompt** field, you can include extra guidance for Copilot, such as security considerations or coding.
 5. Confirm the assignment.
 Copilot will receive the issue's title, description and your prompt, then begin working on a new branch.

-### Step 2 – Monitor the session and continue the workshop
+### Step 2 - Monitor the session and continue the workshop

 After you assign the issue, Copilot starts an **agent session**.
 Copilot works autonomously in the background to complete the task and will create a pull request when it's finished.
 Because this process can take several minutes: